 Evidence of Propensity to Practice in Medically Underserved Areas and Populations (5%)

 We highly value applicants who show evidence of a propensity to practice in medically underserved areas.
 Examples include but are not limited to: clinical experiences or community service activities (including volunteer work) with medically underserved populations (e.g. homeless, non-English speaking, or immigrant populations), prior residence and/or employment in medically underserved geographic areas (e.g., rural or inner city), and language skills applicable to underserved populations.

 This is evaluated through the Supplemental Application for Direct Admission applicants.

 Click here to investigate whether a location where you have lived or worked falls within a federally designated shortage area.

 References provide the opportunity for the UC Physician Assistant Program to examine an external perspective of an applicant’s ability to succeed.
-Two references are required.
+Three references are required for Direct Admission applicants and two references are required for Fast Track applicants.
 Applicants are encouraged to choose references that can speak to the selection criteria described above.
 It is strongly recommended that one of these references be from a physician assistant or physician.